 As the stat above shows, the US dollar is the world’s most traded currency however it is also the top currency that is held as reserves by countries.
 China actually holds the most amount of US dollars in its reserves, it uses this to manage its own currency.

 The second most traded currency is the Euro, which was introduced on the 1st of January 1999 and serves over 300 million people across Europe, however it is some way off that of the US dollar.

-And the third most traded currency is the Japanese Yen, which when you think > back to the second world war when the Japanese economy basically had to > start from scratch, has had real growth over the last 80 years. > > Learning how to trade currency pairs is not an overnight thing, which is why > we always recommend you read analysis on different pairs to get a more > rounded view about what is happening in that market.
-See below are pages on > each of the major currency pairs, use these pages to analyse the market and > read up to date news about each pair.
+And the third most traded currency is the Japanese Yen, which when you think back to the second world war when the Japanese economy basically had to start from scratch, has had real growth over the last 80 years.

+Learning how to trade currency pairs is not an overnight thing, which is why we always recommend you read analysis on different pairs to get a more rounded view about what is happening in that market.
+See below are pages on each of the major currency pairs, use these pages to analyse the market and check real-time price movements.